 And I want to share two miracles:

-First, this week Italy announced the first decrease in the number of CV-related cases, which experts say could indicate the beginning of the end (in the good way).
-Medical pundits also seem to agree that it’s not the virus itself that is the cause of death; rather, the virus is a straw on the back of compromised immune systems.
-And, luckily, we can all do something about that (more below).
+First, this week Italy announced the first drop-off in the number of CV-related cases, which experts say could indicate the beginning of the end (in the good way).
+Medical pundits also seem to agree that it’s not the virus itself that is what’s most dangerous, but rather the virus on top of a compromised immune system.
+And, luckily, we can all do something about boosting our immune system (more below).